RLJLW/rljlw/README.md

  - Neo4J Graphing, and Graph databases
  - Linux VPS Hosting and Server Management
  - Node.js Applications (Express / EJS) with MySQL Databases
- - Smart Contract Research / ERC Standards and their applications (ERC-20/ERC-721/ERC-1155/ERC-3525...)
   - HTML / CSS designs and updates

 ## In the future, looking to collaberate on projects relating to: